AnyFetch/developers.anyfetch.com/guides/creating/frontend.md

 ---
 title: Anyfetch frontend
-subtitle: Information is beautiful
+subtitle: Integrate AnyFetch within your apps
 layout: doc
 ---

+AnyFetch can be integrated in all your apps thanks to its complete API.
+You can even build a complete solution on top of it.

+In this tutorial, you will see how to create a very simple Web frontend based on AnyFetch power.
+It will help you understand how to master AnyFetch API and take the most out of each endpoint.
+During this tutorial, you may refer to the [endpoints documentation](/endpoints) to have an exhaustive list.

 Creating a frontend range from very easy to incredibly hard, depending on what you want to achieve.
+We already open-sourced a [ready-to-use front end](https://github.com/Papiel/app.anyfetch.com) using MVC concepts provided by AngularJS.
+You're welcome to fork it or take a look at it for inspiration.

+The purpose of this tutorial being to ...
+That is why we will keep it simple here and focus on how javascript API calls.

-You'll need to read the documentation for [all endpoints](/endpoints), especially the `/documents/` one.
+You'll need to read the documentation for , especially the `/documents/` one.

-The [default frontend for anyFetch](https://github.com/Papiel/app.anyfetch.com) is open-sourced, and can be used for inspiration.
+The is open-sourced, and can be used for inspiration.
 You're welcome to fork.

 ## Web frontend
 The API sends CORS header, so you can use a single page application -- no need for a server to communicate with the API.